Abstract-AA/Spotifree-CLI/README.md

 ## Future plans

-- Add a visual progress bar as the song plays
+- Add a progress bar that updates as the song plays

 - Add audio bars